 E-commerce due diligence is not only focused on confirming financial and business plan numbers, but also requires buyers to look at more granular data (monthly CAC, LTV, cohorts) and focus more on defensibility of online market share through product differentiation, IP protection and solid technology.

-The key to success here is engaging experienced professionals to support the investor during due diligence and to ensure that all red flags are identified and have a mitigation plan.
+The key to success here is engaging experienced due diligence professionals to support the investor during the whole process to ensure that all red flags are identified and have a mitigation plan.
 On the positive side, proper due diligence can help the buyer to identify opportunities for value creation and develop a business plan even before the deal is signed.